Contact Us: (855) 325-0894 | Email our Staff

 Online Anatomy for the Medical Profession

-This intensive online gross anatomy course is designed to prepare students with a baccalaureate degree for entry in the field of health professions.
+This intensive online gross anatomy course is designed to prepare students for entry in the field of health professions.
 The course provides students with a detailed examination of all structural aspects of the human body with a special emphasis on the anatomy and anatomical relationships significant to common clinical cases.
 It is presented by regions through online lectures and matching online laboratories.